-Additionally, the QUIC offers non-academic advising to international members of the Queen's community.
-Stop by QUIC (in the John Deutsch University Centre), Monday through Friday, 1 pm - 4:30 pm (no appointment necessary), if you have questions or concerns.
+Additionally, QUIC offers non-academic advising to international members of the Queen's community.
+Stop by QUIC (in the John Deutsch University Centre), Monday through Friday, 8:30am - 4:30 pm (no appointment necessary), if you have questions or concerns.

 QUIC is your best resource for safety planning information; but in the meantime, here are a few tips for international students in Canada:

-- Temporary resident status necessarily means a different relationship with the law than permanent residents enjoy.
-International students who run into trouble with the law face additional penalties, on top of customary ones.
+- International students who run into trouble with the law may face additional penalties and challenges due to their status as temporary residents.
 Also, having a problematic legal record makes applying for future Canadian visas more difficult.

 - Don't use your passport as your main form of identification in everyday life, to avoid losing it or having it confiscated or stolen.
-For students who don't have drivers' licenses or other accepted forms of identification, apply for the BYID card from the Liquor Control Board of Ontario (LCBO).
-The ID costs $30 and is accepted as a valid form of identification for anyone between the ages of 19 and 35.
+Students who don't have drivers' licenses or other accepted forms of identification, can apply for the Ontario Photo Card from the Ontario government.
+The ID costs $35 and is accepted as a valid form of identification for anyone 16 years of age or older.

-- In the case of an emergency, contact the Kingston Police immediately (911).
+- In the case of an emergency, contact emergency services (Police, Fire, and/or Ambulance services) by calling 911.
 The phone operator will continue talking with you until help arrives.
 For other emergency contact information, see the Safety Resource List.